cksystemsgroup/unicorn/README.md

 ## License

-Copyright (c) 2020, [the Selfie authors](https://github.com/cksystemsteaching/selfie).
+Copyright (c) 2022.
+The Unicorn Authors.
 All rights reserved.

 Licensed under the [MIT](LICENSE) license.